jacques-andre/crypto-yank/readme.md

 ### About:

-**crypto-yank** is a clipboard stealer that monitors the clipboard for crypto addresses and replaces it with your own.
-If no address is found in the clipboard crypto-yank does nothing and remains waiting for a valid address to replace.
+**crypto-yank** is a clipboard stealer that monitors for crypto addresses and replaces them with your own.
+If no address is found crypto-yank remains dormant until it finds a valid address.

+crypto-yank is comprised of regex to find and match addresses.

 ### Usage: